lse-me314/lse-me314.github.io/README.md

 ***

-#### 3. Working with databases
+#### 3. Working with data (continued)

-We will introduce the concept of database normalization, and how to implement this using good practice in a relational database manager, SQLite.
-We will cover how to structure data, verify data types, set conditions for data integrity, and perform complex queries to extract data from the database.
-We will also cover authentication and how to connect to local and remote databases.
+This day will continue with data manipulation and reshaping.
+We will cover alternative data formats including JSON, and how to make use of it.
+We will introduce the concept of databases and SQL, although we will not cover this using SQL directly.
+Depending on time, we will move on to Day 4 material in preparation for next week and the mid-term released on Day 5.

 ##### Resources